 The Sarova Lion Hill Game Lodge is one classic, a cost-effective accommodation that offers 64 deluxe rooms and 3 suites with private veranda, nicely located within individual chalets, spread all around the property.
 Stepping into your chalet room, you’re greeted by wood accents, warm color palettes, open beam ceilings, white linens, simple furnishing, and everything needed to make you feel relaxed and at home.

 Here, you have a picturesque view of the Lake, feasting your eyes on a rare natural scenery from the comfort of your room.
-Being the nesting spot of the elegant pink flamingos, Lake Nakuru is no doubt a favourite spot for filmmakers, photographers, as well as core wildlife lovers.
+Being the nesting spot of the elegant pink flamingos, Lake Nakuru is no doubt a favorite spot for filmmakers, photographers, as well as core wildlife lovers.

 Here, you have a chance to take a close peek at the rare black rhinos and the majestic Rothschild’s giraffes.
 For tourists looking for a modest accommodation with palatable food and quality services, this is a good choice for you.